marsbroshok/mlops-labs/environment-setup/README.md

 # Setting up a reference MLOps environment

-This folder contains the hands-on labs that guide you through the process of setting up a reference MLOps environment depicted on the below diagram.
+This folder contains the hands-on labs that guide you through the process of setting up a GCP based MLOps environment as depicted on the below diagram.

 ![Reference topolgy](/images/lab_300.png)